rebecaferreira/cypress-page-objects/README.md

 - Manager should be able to open an account to a customer
 - Users should be able to deposit into their bank account
 - Users should not be able to withdraw from their bank account if they have no balance

+Page Objects was the chosen structure for this project.